joshilokesh18427/Hospital-ER-Dashboard-Power-BI/README.md

 # Data Preparation:

 ### Extract, Transform, Load (ETL) -
-- Extract the data from the CSV file provided using the get data feature, and preview the data to understand columns' distribution and quality.
+- Extract the data from the CSV file using the get data feature, and preview the data to understand the columns' distribution and quality.

 - Clean and transform the data using the power query editor to manipulate the data into the desired format for the analysis.
   Perform necessary steps like -